-The ground floor is now a bar but the first floor restaurant has raised floors at each end, like the deck of a galleon, while the church theme is reflected in the windows, notably an original “Star of David”.
+The ground floor contains a bar and the first floor restaurant has raised floors at each end, like the deck of a galleon, while the church theme is reflected in the windows, notably an original “Star of David”.

 Most tables don’t have a full river view but the whole interior is so full of interest, and staff are so friendly and willing, that this is quickly forgotten - and Head Chef, Seamus Jordan, and a good kitchen team are well able to match the unusual surroundings with impressive food.

-Bar food is available during the day, and an early dinner menu offers good value, but this is a place that’s at its theatrical best for an occasion, and the à la carte menu - which is wide ranging, but has the great red meats that are so popular in the midlands at its heart - is designed for this, in both style and price.
+An early dinner menu offers good value, but this is a place that’s at its theatrical best for an occasion, so the à la carte menu - which is wide ranging, but has the great red meats that are so popular in the midlands at its heart - is designed for this, in both style and price.

 While fine dining is the style, everyone is welcome at The Locke and a meal here should be a memorable experience.